TheDoka/Hash_Decryptor/README.md

 I'll may be release the source code if you guys want, but nothing that interesting.
 I can easily upgrade it to support any encryption type.

 It's CPU based, it won't use lot of CPU but it definitly will use your RAM.
-Cause without the low memory mode, the whole database is imported into the program, making searching job instantaneous.

 It can translate 14M passwords to SHA256 hashes in 23 minutes producing a file of around 1go.